“SUPER LAWYERS” “BEST LAWYERS” “BEST LAW FIRM”

 “Mike, we want to personally thank you for the wonderful job you and your partners performed for us.
 When we walked into your office, we had no idea what sort of case this would become.
 After three years, we are pleased with the outcome and know you and your crew is responsible for those results.
 There’s really no words that can express our gratitude.”

-Recent News & Achievements
+Recent News & Highlights

 - John Stephens’ service as coach helps Grant High School's Constitution Team win first place in the 'We the People' national competition in Washington, D.C.